Connecticut State Capital in Hartford Click to enlarge

 If you plan to just go to the game and you want a convenient place to “crash” the motels in East Hartford should be okay.
 If you want to be near more amenities you should try downtown Hartford.
 The cities of Vernon and Manchester to the east also offer some lodging and are within 20 minutes of the stadium.

 The Goodwin Hotel (boutique hotel)closed at the end of 2008.
 The Residence Inn by Marriott has a real nice property.
 The Marriott has also opened a second huge hotel in 2005, this one is very upscale.
+The nice thing about the Marriott is it is located next door to the brand new in 2009, Connecticut Science Center.
 The Hilton also is fairly new and just had a recent major renovation.
 If people want to stay in the nicer suburbs southwest of Hartford (closer to NY Metro area), the Farmington Marriott or Courtyard by Marriott are very good hotels.
 Because they are business-focused, they likely will have plenty of rooms on weekend nights.

 More info about Lodging can be found at the local city visitors' website.